-On average over the last three years, Aspen Aerogels, Inc. has shrunk earnings per share by 49% each year (measured with a line of best fit).
-Its revenue is down -6.5% over last year.
+On average over the last three years, Aspen Aerogels, Inc. has shrunk earnings per share by 42% each year (measured with a line of best fit).
+Its revenue is up 8.1% over last year.

 Unfortunately, earnings per share have trended lower over the last three years.
-And the impression is worse when you consider revenue is down year-on-year.
+And the modest revenue growth over 12 months isn't much comfort against the reduced earnings per share.
 It's hard to argue the company is firing on all cylinders, so shareholders might be averse to high CEO remuneration.
 It could be important to check this free visual depiction of what analysts expect for the future.

 Has Aspen Aerogels, Inc. Been A Good Investment?

-We examined the amount Aspen Aerogels, Inc. pays its CEO, and compared it to the amount paid by similar sized companies.
+We compared total CEO remuneration at Aspen Aerogels, Inc. with the amount paid at companies with a similar market capitalization.
 We found that it pays well over the median amount paid in the benchmark group.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.